UoB-HPC/GW4-Isambard/docs/RequestAccount.md

 # Create an account on SAFE

-(If you already have an accout on SAFE, you can skip this step.)
+(If you already have an account on SAFE, you can skip this step.)

 Navigate to the [Tier-2 SAFE login page](https://www.archer.ac.uk/tier2/).
 At the bottom of the login screen, choose to create a new account: